ishitamagotra/Hadoop/ITMD-521/Week-14/ReadMe.md

 # TEST 16
 ![im](https://github.com/illinoistech-itm/imagotra/blob/master/ITMD-521/Week-14/test%2016%20graph.JPG)

-## So from the graph I have observed that the Map Reduce time is descending and these are the following observations,
+## So from the graph I have observed the following observations,
 1. The above output tell the overall execution time comparison for all the 15 tests we have performed.
 2. For the gzip files tests with 1 reducer, with combiner and with intermediate compression run fast as compared to other tests.
 3. For Text files, with 4 reducers, with combiners and also with intermediate compression runs faster than other tests.